bjorntrondsen/rails_exception_handler/README.markdown

 ```

 ActionController::RoutingError, AbstractController::ActionNotFound, ActiveRecord::RecordNotFound will be ignored if it was caused by a request without a referer.
 This is very effective against bots.
-99.9% of the time a routing error with no referer will be caused by a bot, and then once in a while it will be caused by a real user that happened to generate an error on the first page he opened.
+99.9% of the time a routing error with no referer will be caused by a bot, and then once in a while it will be caused by a real user that happened to generate an error on the first page he opened (like a broken bookmark).
 You will get a lot less false positives with this filter than :all_404s.

 **:user_agent_regxp**